helrond/staticAid/README.md

     to `local_settings.cfg` and make your changes.

 **NOTE:** For Linux-like systems, you can simply run `install.sh`.
-It has only been tested on Mint 18+ and Ubuntu 16+, but should work on any Debian based distribution, OSX, RedHat, etc. with minimal modification.
+It has only been tested on Mint 18+, Ubuntu 16+ and Mac OSX, but should work on any Debian based distribution, RedHat, etc. with minimal modification.

 ## Usage

+### Sample data

+Three sample data sets are included in the `data/` directory.
+To use, unzip and place in `build/data` before building the site.

 ### Building the HTML Site